programminghoch10/MobileIconChanger/README.md

 This mod should work on any AOSP-near ROM.

 If your device has network activity indicators, it probably will not work.
-Many ROMs use custom indicators, which are not supported as of now.
+Many ROMs use custom indicators, which are not supported.

-It has been developed and tested on `LineageOS 17.1` using `LSPosed`.
+It has been developed and tested on `LineageOS` using `LSPosed`.

 Requirements:
 - `Android 8.1` (`SDK 27`) or higher